jaydorsey/env_compare/README.md

 some commands around the [heroku cli](https://devcenter.heroku.com/articles/heroku-cli) that does some formatting and munging of the output so you don't have to copy it all to Excel

+This gem wraps the heroku CLI tool to generates a small temporary HTML file & opens it using [launchy](https://github.com/copiousfreetime/launchy)

+It automates a few things:
+- Hides environment variables that match across all environments
+- Puts them in alpha order

+It's primarily intended to compare pre-production ENV variables

 ## Installation

+    # Install heroku CLI
-    brew tap heroku/brew && brew install heroku rake build
+    brew tap heroku/brew && brew install heroku

+    git clone https://github.com/jaydorsey/env_compare.git && cd env_compare
+    bundle
+    rake build
-    gem install pkg/env_compare*
+    gem install pkg/env_compare-0.1.0.gem

-After installation you should have access to the `ec` executable
+After installation you should have access to the `ec` executable wrapper

+> Note: There's no published gem yet.
+I'm not really sure how useful this is
+> but you can install via above or use the development commands below if you
+> don't want to build & install the gem locally

 ## Usage